KaizenCrew2023/RoadWarrior/decisions/ADR-3 Cloud Content Delivery Network at the Edge.md

 ## Status

-Proposed
+Accepted

 ## Consequences

 Positive:

-- App performance is not compromised due to geo-location.
+* **Performance** - serving static and dynamic content via a content delivery network at the edge, closer to the user's device, will help lower latency and response times.

 Negative:

-- Cost - all apps and services require multi geo-location deployments
+ * **Cost** - multi-region deployments and cloud-based CDN/edge services are more expensive than single region deployments.
-- App deployment updates / rollout becomes more complex
+ * **Complexity** - multi-region deployments could be more complex to manage.
+Ease of implementation should be considered when selecting a cloud CDN.

 Alternatives considered:

-- Single region hosting and accepting some regions have poorer performance due to latency
+* Single region hosting and accepting some regions have poorer performance due to latency.